qcif-training/StatisticalComparisonsUsingR/_episodes/06-ANOVA.md

 2. If some points are far from the line have a deeper look to see if they are outliers.

+In this case, it appears that there is a deviation from normality because many of the points do not fall on the straight line.

 #### Scale location plot
 Square root of the standardized residuals (sort of a square root of relative